JamesSkemp/words/content/post/openoffice-is-still-a-processing-hog.md

 +++
-title = "OpenOffice is still a processing hog" summary = "It's time for Windows software to look at better updating." draft = false comments = true date = "2006-02-07T20:08:00-06:00"
+title = "OpenOffice is still a processing hog" description = "It's time for Windows software to look at better updating." draft = false comments = true date = "2006-02-07T20:08:00-06:00"